lehner-lab/domainome/README.md

 # Usage

 The R Markdown files contain the code to reproduce the figures and results from the computational analyses described in the following publication: Site-saturation mutagenesis of 500 human protein domains reveals the contribution of protein destabilization to genetic disease (Beltran A et al, 2024).
-See [Required Data](#required-data) for instructions on how to obtain all required data and miscellaneous files before running the analysis.
+See [Required Data](#required-data) for instructions on how to obtain all required data and miscellaneous files before running the analysis (total run time < 2h).

 R Markdown files are meant to be run in the following order: